 We then sprinkle the seed on top and lightly water them in.
 As soon as the seedlings have got their 8th leaf total we removed the bottom 6 leaves.

 Then the little fellas are replanted in the same bed in neatish rows, burying them all the way except the top couple centimeters.

 Instead of 2cm below the ground and 5cm above, now they are 5cm below and 2cm above the ground.

-this massively increases the root mass which massively increases hardiness and yield later on.
+While not at all necessary, this massively increases the total root mass, which in turn massively increases hardiness and yield later on.